 - Industry-specific FICO scores: This score is tailored to specific credit products like mortgages and credit cards.
 FICO Auto Scores and FICO Bankcard Scores are two examples of industry-specific scores.

 In addition, there are multiple FICO score versions.
 FICO has updated its score model over the years to accurately reflect changes in society like our use of credit and evolving requirements from lenders.
-FICO’s most recent version is FICO Score 9, but FICO Score 8 is still widely used.
+FICO Score 8 is widely used today, but FICO will release it’s newest scoring model in summer 2020.

 Finally, scores can differ based on the reporting credit bureau.
 Scores can differ slightly since: